oschrenk/notes/play2.md

 ### Specifying alternative configuration file ###

 Per default Play 2 loads `conf/application.conf`.
-You can specify to load another configuration using
+You can specify to load another configuration file but this will only work in production mode.

 - `start -Dconfig.resource=prod.conf` Searches for configuration file in classpath, so you can put `prod.conf` file into the applications `conf/` directory to be picked up.
 - `start -Dconfig.file=/opt/conf/prod.conf` Specifies a path.